U.S. regulator rejects Canadian National's voting trust to buy Kansas City Southern - Up News Info

 Passenger railroad Amtrak, majority owned by the U.S. government, had opposed the Canadian National’s voting trust, saying its pledge to divest the Baton Rouge to New Orleans line will harm future passenger service in Louisiana.

-(Reporting by Shreyasee Raj and Abhijith Ganapavaram in Bengaluru and Greg Roumeliotis in New York; Editing by Sriraj Kalluvila and David Gregorio)
+(Reporting by Shreyasee Raj and Abhijith Ganapavaram in Bengaluru and Greg Roumeliotis in New York; Additional reporting by Ann Maria Shibu in Bengaluru; Editing by Sriraj Kalluvila, David Gregorio and Shounak Dasgupta)

 Advertisement